-When you open that door, it’s a bit like entering the Bat Cave.
+When you open that garage door, it’s a bit like entering the Bat Cave.

 Only no-one’s wearing a cape.

-Pat’s garage is only metres from the house, but it’s a whole different world out there…
+Pat’s motorbike garage is only metres from the house, but it’s a whole different world out there…

-It even smells of bikes – there’s a whiff of oil, petrol and motorcycle grease in the air.
+Naturally, it even smells of motorbikes – there’s a whiff of oil, petrol and motorcycle grease in the air.

 It’s a decorating approach that really wouldn’t fly in the house.

-But different rules apply in the biker Bat Cave.
+But different rules apply in a motorbike garage.

-Why I Love Crashing the Biker’s World of the Garage
+Why I Love Hanging out in the Biker’s World of the Garage

 And I’m not mechanical either.